Biden says he’s ‘serious’ about prisoner exchange for Wall Street Journal reporter

 President Joe Biden says he is seriously considering a prisoner exchange with Russia for jailed Wall Street Journal reporter Evan Gershkovich.

-Mr Biden said effort were underway to free Mr Gershkovich, who has been detained for more than 100 days on bogus espionage charges, at a joint press conference with Finnish president Sauli Niinistö in Helsinki on Thursday.
+Mr Biden said efforts were underway to free Mr Gershkovich, who has been detained for more than 100 days on bogus espionage charges, at a joint press conference with Finnish president Sauli Niinistö in Helsinki on Thursday.

 “I’m serious about prisoner exchange,” Mr Biden said in response to a question from a Wall Street Journal reporter.